When healing becomes possible

 Modern life puts a consistent load of stress.
 Most people believe that if they slow down, their body will fix everything.
 The truth is, yes, your body is always healing but if stress has been chronic, it will create a sense of vigilance that will not allow your body to prioritize healing over survival.
 This is not a psychological issue, it is simple physiology.

 Healing becomes possible when you allow your physiology to recover and create a routine that spells safety.
-We invite you to order this book to learn more:
+We invite you to order our book to learn more:

 Excerpt from the book: